r-pufky/docs/windows-gaming.md

 * Disable ad-tracking, go here: https://choice.microsoft.com/en-gb/opt-out
 * Background Apps: Leave background service enable, but disable all apps.
 This will prevent [searching from the start menu from breaking](#fix-windows-applications-not-appearing-in-start-menu-searches).
+* Microphone: Leave enabled, but disable all apps.
+This will allow mumble to use the microphone.
+[1803 update breaks microphone][25]

 ### Disable Wi-Fi Sharing
 ```start > settings > change network settings > manage wifi settings```